0ud/MOfig/README.md

 Desktop: KDE

 Themes: Comes with preinstalled gtk and icon themes such as adapta, numix, breeze, etc.
+Also comes with my own themes and customizations that'll be installed by default with the desktop.

 ## Software
 The script installs LibreOffice for the office suite, Joplin note-taking app, IDE's for programmers of most programming languages as well as development environments such as JDK, nodeJS, etc. The script also installs software for image and video editing.

 ## Gaming
 The script also installs steam, heroic launcher, lutris, and other libraries and applications for gamers.